Will Dispute Lawyers Sydney

 Suspicious circumstances are circumstances that cast doubt over the testator’s “knowledge and approval” of the contents of their will.

-Once suspicious circumstances are raised, the person propounding the deceased’s last will (typically the executor) must affirmatively prove that the testator “knew and approved” of the contents of the will.
+Once suspicious circumstances are raised, the person propounding the deceased’s last will (typically the executor) is required to prove that the testator “knew and approved” of the contents of the will.

 When considering whether suspicious circumstances exist, a court will look at a number of factors including but not limited to the circumstances surrounding the preparation of the will; whether the beneficiary was instrumental in the preparation of the will; the extent of any physical or mental impairment, if any, of the testator; whether the will in question constitutes a significant change from a prior will; and whether the will, generally, seems to make testamentary sense.